pgmmpk/musicnotes/README.md

 # musicnotes

-Tools for music ear training
+Tools for music ear training.

+Deployed as a static website at <https://musicnotes.kroutikov.net>

 ## Developing